WHAT IS MEDDIC?

 1. Efficient Resource Allocation

 Sellers and their supporting peers are often the highest-paid individuals within their organization.
-This is for a good reason as the difference between a bad, good, and elite seller will be several multiples of their difference in salary in new revenue they will deliver.
+This is for good reason as an elite Seller is likely to deliver exponentially more revenue than what their additional cost is over an average Seller.

 2. Forecast Accuracy